Seeking to identify tomorrow’s winning European growth companies.

 T. Rowe Price

-Andrew Clifton is a portfolio specialist in the Equity Division at T. Rowe Price.
+Andrew Clifton is a portfolio specialist in the Equity Division.
 He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

 T. Rowe Price